Save Your Self-Esteem: Swim Away From the New Year’s Advice. Updated 12/31/21

 If you’re a woman, you’ve probably noticed that unsolicited advice is everywhere, especially this time of year…

-Sometimes I wonder if women have gotten so used to it that we barely notice the flood of advice.
+Sometimes I wonder if we’ve gotten so used to it that we barely notice the flood of advice.

 But no matter how conscious you are of it, it takes its toll.
 In fact, it can lead to overwhelm, self-doubt and sometimes even depression.

-My wake up call: unsolicited advice messes with my own self-esteem.
+My wake up call: how unsolicited advice affected my own self-esteem.

 I vividly remember my personal aha moment about the real power of this kind of advice to make me question my worth.

-It was 12 years ago.
-Another New Year.
+It was a long ago New Year’s getaway.
 I was cozied up in a vacation rental at the beach, relaxing by the fire and blissfully watching the crashing waves.

 The owners had a stack of magazines on the coffee table, and I started thumbing through the latest issue of Oprah Magazine, which I’d never seen before.